-Pre-service review can be required or recommended.
-To check the status of a code against a member's plan, use the Prospective Review Tool, then submit the review and check the status of the review online.
-These lists are not exhaustive and do not include advanced imaging codes.
-The presence of codes on this list does not necessarily indicate coverage under the member benefits contract, as member contracts differ in their benefits.
-Always use the Prospective Review Tool, consult the member benefit booklet, or contact a customer service representative to determine coverage for a specific medical service or supply.
+Prior authorization review can be required or recommended.
+To check the status of a code against a member's plan, use the prior authorization tool.
+You can submit the review and check its status online.
+The lists in the prior auth tool are not exhaustive and do not include advanced imaging codes.
+The presence of codes on this list does not necessarily indicate coverage under the member benefits contract.
+Always use the prior authorization tool, consult the member benefit booklet, or contact a customer service representative to determine coverage for a specific medical service or supply.

-If you have a change to a previously submitted prospective review, call Care Management for instructions.
+If you have a change to a previously submitted prior authorization, call Care Management for instructions.
 A change or update to a service or procedure needs to be reviewed by a clinician.
-Learn more about Prospective Review.
+Learn more about prior authorization.

 Premera is partnering with Alere Women's & Children's Health to bring Maternity and Newborn Programs to eligible members.

 Learn more about Alere services at Alere.com.
 Alere is a trademark of the Alere group of companies.

 Consumers are responsible for more of their healthcare decision-making than ever before.
 Healthcare decisions can be the most difficult, challenging, and stressful issues for families to deal with.
 The burden and stress placed on consumers to manage their way through the complexities of today's healthcare system are significant.